ayazhafiz/gradec/README.md

 ## Installation

+### Binary releases

+You can install the [latest build from master](https://github.com/ayazhafiz/gradec/releases/tag/0) for Linux, macOS, and Windows on the releaes page.

+### From source

 This project uses [yarn](https://yarnpkg.com) as a dependency manager and build tool.
 After cloning the repo, install the project's dependencies and the `gradec` command globally: